ps173/jsedit/README.md

   - So i have decided to make my own terminal interface.
     _again dies laughing_

-    Any how any terminal interface like ncurses renders a proper window / screen.
-So first step will be rendering the screen :)
+    Anyhow any terminal interface like ncurses renders a proper window / screen.
+So first step will be rendering the screen :).
+(Reasearch in progress rn my brain kinda stopped working)

     This will be used to show stuff as column number and line number and file name